susanli2016/susanli2016.github.io/_posts/2017-05-08-brfss-data.md

 ![brfss-8](/figs/2017-05-08-brfss-data/brfss-8.png)

 I was trying to find out whether people respond their health condition differently in the different month.
+For example, are people more likely to say they are in good health in the spring or summer?
 It appears that there was no obvious pattern.

 ### Research quesion 3: